 Private practice evaluations are material components of divorce litigation and unguided professionals often resist providing the financial information needed for an accurate evaluation.

-The firm frequently brings in proven business valuation specialists, forensic accountants and third party investigators to help safeguard clients’ financial interests whether they are owners, or the spouse of an owner, of a business or professional practice.
+The firm frequently brings in proven business valuation, forensic accountants and third party investigators to help safeguard clients’ financial interests whether they are owners, or the spouse of an owner, of a business or professional practice.

 Choose Attorneys With Business Acumen